pechaprasanna/quote-generator/README.md

 # A Genarates Random quotes and enable button to share in twitter.
-Created using Express.js, HTML and CSS.
+Created using javascript, HTML and CSS.